5 min read

 - The healthy integration of “cold” becomes an understanding of your natural temperament, allowing you to choose when to be thoughtfully reserved and when to consciously extend warmth, rather than living in constant fear of how you are perceived.

 The words we resist the most are our greatest teachers.
 They are not a judgment—they are an invitation to a deeper, more honest, and more compassionate relationship with every part of yourself.
-If you find yourself struggling with this concept, therapy can be an invaluable guide on the journey to self-awareness and integration, for both individuals and couples.
+If you find yourself struggling with this concept, therapy can be an invaluable guide on the journey to self-awareness and integration, for both individuals and couples—in person or through online therapy.